stephenslab/mashr/README.md

 ## Citing this work

-If you find the masr package or any of the source code in this repository useful for your work, please cite:
+If you find the mashr package or any of the source code in this repository useful for your work, please cite:

 > Sarah Urbut, Gao Wang, Peter Carbonetto and Matthew Stephens